rzzllzz/PyBer_Analysis/README.md

 ## Summary:

 Using the above analysis of the data for this ride-sharing service, the company can set measures in place to reward the frequent usage of PyBer in Urban areas as well as incentivizing its use in Rural areas.
 Possible incentives for rural users might be a rewards system where the consumer accumulates points over time.
 This can apply to drivers as well, implementing a ranking system based on reviews given by riders.
+While the demand indeed influences fare prices, incentivizing users by giving them rewards for using the service can increase ride-sharing usage.